naver/scavenger/doc/installation.md

 Download API from the following link. https://github.com/naver/scavenger/releases
-> You can also build it yourself. <br/>
+> Or, You can also build it by yourself. <br/>
 > 1. Build Scavenger manually from the Git clone.
 > 2. Run `./gradlew assemble -p scavenger-api`

 #### Installation

-Start API by running it directly.
+Start API using the following command.
 When you start the API, you need to set the value `scavenger.collector-server-url` with the `-D` option so that the API knows the collector's url.